Azure-Samples/ms-identity-android-java/README.md

 > [!NOTE]
 > If you're writing an application that will only be used for Firstline Workers on shared devices, we recommend you write your application to  support only the `Single Account` Mode.
-> If your app also supports multiple accounts as well as shared device mode, you will have to perform type check (How ???) and cast to the appropriate interface to perform an operation.
+> If your app also supports multiple accounts as well as shared device mode, you will have to perform type check (TODO//How ???) and cast to the appropriate interface to perform an operation.

-For more information on the concepts used in this sample, be sure to read the [FirstLine Worker documentation](link)
+For more information on the concepts used in this sample, be sure to read the [FirstLine Worker documentation](TODO://link)

 ## How to run this sample